RiccardoMengozzi/drl_navigation/README.md

 ```

 >[!NOTE]
->The training logs are managed by Wandb.
-In order to use Wandb you need to create a Wandb account.
+>The training logs are managed by WandB.
+In order to use WandB you need to create a WandB account.

 # Test usage